 - Includes, but is not limited to, correspondence challenging derogatory information contained within JPAS or Scattered Castles.

-Formal Response to the Statement of Reasons (SOR)
+Formal Response to the Statement of Reasons (SOR) or Letter of Intent (LOI)

 - The formal response includes a detailed and legally sound response based upon the clearance adjudication guidelines and tailored to mitigate the government’s concerns.